FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 As mentioned, the main places in Italy are easily accessible by train.
 While I road-tripped Tuscany, I often left my car at the hotel and used trains to get around, so I also suggest doing day trips this way.

 It is easy to get to Pisa from Florence (in Italian Florence is Firenze).
-It takes about one hour by train, and the cheapest tickets are less than 9€ one way.
+It takes about one hour by train, and the cheapest tickets are about 10 € one way.

 THINGS TO DO AND PLACES TO VISIT IN PISA

-☑️ Leaning Tower of Pisa is the freestanding bell tower, of the cathedral of Pisa, most known worldwide for its nearly four-degree lean
+☑️ Leaning Tower of Pisa is the freestanding bell tower, of the cathedral of Pisa, most known worldwide for its nearly four-degree lean.

-☑️ Cattedrale di Pisa is a medieval Roman Catholic cathedral dedicated to the Assumption of the Virgin Mary
+☑️ Cattedrale di Pisa is a medieval Roman Catholic cathedral dedicated to the Assumption of the Virgin Mary.

-☑️ Camposanto Monumentale is a historical edifice at the northern edge of the Cathedral Square
+☑️ Camposanto Monumentale is a historical edifice at the northern edge of the Cathedral Square.

-☑️ Palazzo Blu is the center for temporary exhibitions and cultural activities
+☑️ Palazzo Blu is the center for temporary exhibitions and cultural activities.

 ➡️ Check out my travel guide on Pisa for more information